Albarracín

 Albarracín is surrounded by stony hills and the town was declared a Monumento Nacional in 1961.
 The many red sandstone boulders and cliffs surrounding Albarracín make it a popular rock climbing location, particularly for boulderers.

 History

 The town is named for the Hawwara Berber dynasty of the Banu Razin which was their capital from the early eleventh century until it was taken by the Almoravids in 1104.

 From 1167 to 1300, Albarracín was an independent lordship known as the Sinyoría d'Albarrazín which was established after the partition of the Taifa of Albarracín under the control of Pedro Ruiz de Azagra.
 It was eventually conquered by Peter III of Aragon in 1284, and the ruling family, the House of Azagra was deposed.
 The last person to actually hold the title of Señor de Albarracín was Juan Núñez I de Lara, although his son, Juan Núñez II de Lara continued on as the pretender to the title until 1300 when the city and its lands were officially incorporated into the Kingdom of Aragon.

+In the Middle Ages, a Jewish community was present in Albarracín, with the earliest written records indicating that Jews were living in Albarracín since before the 12th century.
+The community suffered from incidents of antisemitism until the expulsion of the Jews from Spain in 1492.
+Ferdinand II of Aragon originally ordered expulsion from Albarracín on 12 May 1486 with Inquisition consent, then recommended a delay.
+During the expulsion of 1492 many departed via the port of Sagunto alongside groups from Zaragoza, Teruel, Calatayud, Huesa, and other locales.
+Between 214 and 310 Jews are estimated to have departed Albarracín, according to Motis Dolader.

+20th and 21st Centuries

+During the Spanish Civil War, battles erupted in the town between Republican and Nationalist forces, with control of the area shifting multiple times between the two factions.
+In July 1937, a Republican offensive targeted the town, marking the largest military confrontation there during the war.
+In a swift attack on July 8, Republican troops seized control of the town except for the town hall and cathedral, where military personnel and civilians who had taken refuge remained besieged.
+The Nationalists responded by sending reinforcements and successfully retook the town on July 13, expelling Republican forces.

+The town has been a National Monument since 1961 and was awarded the Gold Medal for Merit in the Fine Arts in 1996.
+It is also nominated by UNESCO for World Heritage status due to the beauty and historical significance of its heritage.

+Albarracín has been a member of The Most Beautiful Villages of Spain association since its founding.